phetsims/phet-info/doc/coding-conventions.md

 additional
 `Property` methods are not exercised.
 This will help clients know that it must be a fully-instrumentable axon Property.

-### Prefer TReadOnlyProperty to DerivedProperty for type annotations.
+### Prefer TReadOnlyProperty to DerivedProperty for type annotations

 Prefer `TReadOnlyProperty` to `DerivedProperty` for type declarations, see https://github.com/phetsims/build-a-nucleus/issues/13